 Angelica root essential oil is used in blends to alleviate digestive discomfort and reduce stress.

-Of course, you are going to need essential oils and aromatherapy diffusers to enjoy your newly created aromas.
+Of course, you are going to need essential oils and aromatherapy diffusers to make and enjoy your newly created aromas.
 Click the links below to read my reviews of best-selling essential oil sets and diffusers.

 Disclaimer: This information is not intended to serve as medical advice.
 Please consult your physician before using essential oils.
 See Full Disclaimer here.